Mentor-U/Mentor-U.github.io/_pages/developers.md

 ---

 # Developers
-The MentorU team worked together through the fall of 2020 to the spring of 2021 as seniors in the Computer Science program at the Uinversity of Utah.
+The MentorU team worked together through the fall of 2020 to the spring of 2021 as seniors in the Computer Science program at the University of Utah.

 <br>